adore-hrzz/nao-audio-video-recorder/README.md

 # nao-audio-video-recorder
-Simple GUI for recording audio and video using Nao's cameras and microphones
+Simple GUI for recording audio and video using Nao's cameras, microphones and sensors.

+Sensor data is recorded on the local computer, to sensor_readings/...

+Audio and video is recorded on the robot, into /home/nao/recordings

 ## system load
 The load of the recorder is observable through naoqi-bin process: